{{flagHref}}

 What Is The Difference Between Electrostriction And Piezoelectricity?

 Electrostriction refers to the deformation of dielectric materials when subjected to an electric field.
-In contrast to piezoelectricity, which occurs only in specific materials without a centre of symmetry, electrostriction is observed in all dielectric substances.
-The deformation follows a quadratic dependence on the electric field, meaning that the strain is proportional to the square of the applied field strength.
+Unlike piezoelectricity, which occurs only in specific materials lacking a centre of symmetry, electrostriction is a universal phenomenon present in all dielectric substances.
+The deformation is quadratic with respect to the electric field, meaning the strain is proportional to the square of the applied field strength.

 Mechanism of Electrostriction

-The electrostrictive effect is produced by the alignment of molecular dipoles in the material when an electric field is applied.
-This alignment causes a redistribution of charges, thereby resulting in a change in the dimensions of the material.
-The process is reversible; consequently, the material returns to its original form once the electric field is removed.
+The electrostrictive effect arises due to the alignment of molecular dipoles within the material when an electric field is applied.
+This alignment results in a redistribution of charges, leading to a change in the dimensions of the material.
+The process is reversible, and the material returns to its original shape once the electric field is removed.

 Applications of Electrostriction